rekalogika/rekalogika.dev/docs/file-bundle/13-collection.md

 ---
-title: Implementing Collection of Files
+title: Implementing a Collection of Files
 ---

 This chapter describes how to implement a collection of files, or one-to-many